Torgian/TKP-mainsite/README.md

 TKP-mainsite
 ============
+Change Log#2

+Changed code, added new pages.
+Full list is pushed.

+CSS files has comments separating each set of code to their corresponding pages for easier navigation.

+EDO files not being used, but still inclduing them just in case.

+There are a few <--!commented out--> lines of code; again, just in case Josephine wants changes so I can easily revert back.

+Image tweaks with placement.

+In essence, this is the finished site.
+There will be further, smaller tweaks along the way, but this is the bulk of the work.

+Added two more image folders: thumbnails and gallery pics.

+**************

 So far, this is what we have.

 Added EDO files.
 These can be placed in a separate folder, but for simplicity's sake, I have kept it in the